2023 Most Popular Romance Languages Bachelor's Degree Schools in the Southwest Region

 Top 10 Most Popular Romance Languages Bachelor's Degree Schools

 Our analysis found University of Arizona to be the most popular school for romance languages students who want to pursue a bachelor’s degree in the Southwest Region .
-Located in the large city of Tucson, University of Arizona is a public school with a very large student population.
+Located in the large city of Tucson, University of Arizona is a public college with a very large student population.

 Of the 129 students majoring in romance languages at University of Arizona, 19% are male and 81% are female.